grayscale636/track-meals/README.md

 4. **OS module**: A Python module that provides a way to interact with the operating system, allowing file system operations.

+5. **Docker**:  for developing, shipping, and running applications in container

+6. **Amazone Web Services**: for deploy to acessable internet

 ## Steps to Replicate

 ### Prerequisites